- 1What Is a Calcium Channel Blocker?

 Conclusion

-Calcium channel blockers are used as cardiovascular drugs to treat adult population with related health conditions, including hypertension.
-Calcium channel blockers can cause poisoning or toxicity like any other medication.
+Calcium channel blockers are cardiovascular drugs used to treat the adult population with related health conditions, including hypertension.
+Like any other medication, calcium channel blockers can cause poisoning or toxicity.
 Therefore, only a prescribed dose must be taken to avoid toxicity and life-threatening incidents.
 In case of an emergency, the nearest doctor must be consulted immediately.